xinario/catheter_detection/README.md

 - Download the synthetic x-rays from [here](https://1drv.ms/u/s!Aj4IQl4ug0_9hUSPHFV7SKa3ZJaX) (143M) and put the extracted folder into "./datasets/" folder.
 Note that this dataset has slightly more images than described in the paper, but won't affect too much about the result.

 - Download the pretrained detection model from [here](https://1drv.ms/u/s!Aj4IQl4ug0_9hEsFwabtgd4bGgFp) (21M) and put it into the "./checkpoints/catheter_detect" folder

+- Run python -m visdom.server and click the URL http://localhost:8097 to view the whole training statistics

 - Run the test script
 ```bash